ashokpeeta/typescript-learning/README.md

 ## Learning on typescript

+### Javascript

+- when properties are accessed on primitives, Javascript auto-boxes the value into a wrapper object and accesses the property on that object instead
+  - eg: "foo".includes("f") => implicitly creates a String wrapper object and calls String.prototype.includes() on that object

 ### Typescript generics

 - you can specify a data types for the parameters using the generic types and based on the received parameters typescript can deduce the type